May 13, 2017

 The President of the University will confer degrees en masse.
 Following this and upon a signal from the Marshals, the reader and candidates in each College will proceed in single file across the center aisle and to the side of the stage where candidates will present readers with their "reader cards", ascend the stairs, cross the stage as their names are called, receive their diploma covers, and return to their seats from the outside of the row.

 Candidates requiring special accommodations should contact Office of Enrollment Services at 549-5633 or 1-800-222-SELU prior to the week of Commencement.

 Campus Police and Acadian Ambulance will be on duty to provide assistance in the event of an emergency.

 Color photographs of graduates will be taken during the ceremony by a commercial photography service.
 Each student will be contacted directly by the company for order placement and free proofs.
 Individuals will not be allowed on the floor of the arena to take personal photographs.

 Your diploma will be mailed on June 1, 2017.
 If you have a change of diploma address, please send a letter stating your correct address to Office of Records and Registration, SLU 10752, Hammond, LA 70402 or visit NCMB Building, room 107 or email us at Gradapp@southeastern.edu.

 A. Proper decorum is expected of all participants.
 Noisemakers, confetti, and other similar objects are disruptive to the ceremony and are not permitted.

 B. Any excessive decorations on gowns or mortarboards are distracting and therefore inappropriate.

-C. Only University approved stoles, cords, ribbons or medals associated with academic honors or membership in recognized academic or honor organizations may be worn with the cap and gown.
-No other accessories or adornments are permitted.
+C. Only University approved stoles, cords, ribbons or medals associated with academic honors or membership in Phi Kappa Phi or the Thirteen Club may be worn with the cap and gown.
+Students may be asked to remove any adornment that is deemed inappropriate by a commencement official.

 D. Candidates may not carry any personal items in the processional, including cell phones, video cameras and other electronic devices.
 No security is provided for these items if left unattended.